Holy Spirit Advantage Prophetic Ministries

 because He lets the sun rise and the rain fall on both the righteous and the unrighteous.
 The Christian must learn to

-love not only their fellow Christians and family members, because in such there is no test of faith in loving and being
+love not only their fellow Christians and family members, because in such there is no test of faith in loving those who

 Jesus Condemns Heart Sin